Lyapunov exponents and rigidity in random billiards and standard maps: Introduction

 \section{Introduction}

-Numerical simulations indicate that generic area-preserving surface maps exhibit a mixed phase space, with coexisting regions of regular and chaotic dynamics.
-This behavior is observed in a broad class of systems, including area-preserving twist maps and billiards in convex tables, and suggests positivity of the metric entropy with respect to the Lebesgue measure.
-Despite substantial numerical and heuristic evidence, no general method is currently available to establish this property rigorously.
+Numerical simulations indicate that many volume-preserving maps exhibit a mixed phase space, with coexisting regions of regular and chaotic dynamics; see~\cite{Strelcyn1991} and the references therein.
+This behavior occurs in a broad class of systems, including area-preserving twist maps and billiards in convex tables, and in many examples suggests the presence of positive Lyapunov exponents on a set of positive volume.
+Despite substantial numerical and heuristic evidence, establishing this property rigorously for deterministic conservative systems remains a difficult problem.

-In this paper, we study random additive perturbations of area-preserving maps on the 2-torus $\Tt^2$ and investigate whether randomness leads to non-vanishing Lyapunov exponents almost everywhere.
-More precisely, given an area-preserving map $f:\mathbb T^2\to\mathbb T^2$, for each $x\in\mathbb T^2$, we define the corresponding additive perturbation by
+This difficulty motivates the study of conservative systems in the presence of noise.
+Random perturbations are expected to weaken invariant structures and improve ergodic properties, thereby promoting exponential instability.
+In this paper, we study random additive perturbations of conservative maps and ask whether they have non-zero Lyapunov exponents almost everywhere.
+When the exponents vanish, we ask whether the underlying deterministic system has special geometric or algebraic properties.
+This is the rigidity problem at the center of the paper.

+A key tool in our analysis is an invariance principle for random dynamical systems generated by maps with singularities.
+This terminology refers to maps that are $C^1$ diffeomorphisms on an open set of full measure, as in the framework of~\cite{Katok:1986tg}.